Berkeley-CS267/HW1/README.md

 ## Submission

 Once you're happy with your performance, you can get ready to submit.
-First, make sure that your write up is in the same directory as this README as is named `teamNN_hw1.pdf` where `NN` is your team's **two-digit** team number.
+First, make sure that your write up is in the same directory as this README and is named `teamNN_hw1.pdf` where `NN` is your team's **two-digit** team number.
 Then configure the build with your team number: